“A workout is not a punishment for your body, but instead a reward for your abilities.”

 Most of us have a part of our body we’re not too thrilled with.
-Whether you think your calves are too small or your thighs are too big, there may be one thing you want to “fix.”
-Women especially tend to be unsatisfied with their body.
-There is nothing wrong with wanting to improve your body.
+Whether you think your calves are too small or your thighs are too big, there may be one or more things you want to “fix.”
+Both men and women can be unsatisfied with their bodies, and is not a gender specific problem There is nothing wrong with wanting to improve your body.
 But if body image issues are negatively affecting your quality of life, then there’s a problem.

 Why we develop poor body image

 Body image issues can develop for a variety of reasons.
 In many cases, the number on the scale or the size of your waistline are not the issue.
 Even fit people who are at a healthy weight develop poor body image.
 Poor body image may occur due to social, family, and peer values.
 Those values influence our self-worth and self-perception.

 A common reason negative body image develops is because we tend to compare ourselves to others.
 For example, you see a celebrity-of-the-moment on Instagram and wonder if you measure up.